-A graduation just isn’t the same without the caps, gowns and diplomas.
+Graduation just isn’t the same without caps, gowns, and diplomas.
 To keep the ceremony from feeling like any old party, recreate the feel of a traditional high school graduation.
 You can find caps and gowns and order diplomas to present to the graduates.
 Having all these necessities doesn’t just add to the excitement – it’s also great for photo opportunities!

 Work Out the Details

-Nailing down the location, number of attendees and getting diplomas lined up is probably your most important work, but don’t forget these little details that will help make the day extra special for both graduates and their families.
+Nailing down the location, and the number of attendees, and getting diplomas lined up is probably your most important work, but don’t forget these little details that will help make the day extra special for both graduates and their families.

 - Music: Who doesn’t love “Pomp and Circumstance?”
 If you want to play a traditional graduation song, make sure you have a physical or digital recording, speakers to project the music and someone to press play when it’s time for grads to start walking.

 - Refreshments: A small pre- or post-ceremony party is fun for everyone.
 Don’t forget to assign someone snack duty – they can pick up snacks, drinks, plates, cups and napkins.
 You could also make it a more elaborate potluck-style dinner, especially if you’re close to your homeschool community.

 - Photographs: If you’re working with a larger budget, you could hire a local photographer to capture the day’s special moments.
 Otherwise, make sure cameras and phones are charged and ready for pictures.